galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 {: .no_toc}

 The ToolFactory can easily generate the ubiquitous `Hello World!` as a Galaxy tool.
 A parameter is added so the user can supply the text after "Hello..." and the tool can write the combined string to a new history item.
-Trivial, but surprisingly useful as a model for more complex Galaxy tools so worth studying in detail.
+Trivial, but an excellent model worth studying in detail.
 It is implemented as a tool that wraps a bash script of one line - `echo "Hello $1!"` to echo the first parameter passed on the command line.
-This is surprisingly useful as a model for many Galaxy tools with an extra parameter or two, as discussed below.
+This is a generic model for many Galaxy tools with the addition of a file or a parameter or two, as discussed below.

 Watch a 6 minute [`Hello world` demonstration video](https://drive.google.com/file/d/1xpkcVGQ0jRdG78Kt-qLwqeFpE3RnSRsK/view?usp=sharing)
 (Apologies for the poor quality - will try to make a shorter one.)